ianhojy/Sparkify_Churn_Prediction/README.md

 Based on our best performing model, for every  100  customers who will cancel in the future, we can identify  90  of them beforehand.

+Admittedly, this is an optimistic estimate of the model performance.
+However, we will see later that even with more conservative assumptions about model performance, the revenue gains from churn identification are still strong.

 To provide a realistic estimate of the valuation, we must consider the gain in revenue in the scope of revenue that is already gained from non-churn users.
 To do so, we must get an idea of the breakdown of users grouped by paying/free and churn/no-churn.

 | Paying / Free | Churn  | Proportion  |